8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 2. Storytelling

-Stories help prospects visualise the value of your offering, especially when you make them the hero.
+Stories help prospects visualize the value of your offering, especially when you make them the hero.

-A great story always starts with a likeable protagonist who has an obstacle.
+A great story always starts with a likable protagonist who has an obstacle.

 The hero can overcome the challenge through sheer determination and a little help from the product or service you are selling.